RupeshKumar4511/ML/README.md

 <br>
 By "making api calls" and "web scraping",
 <br>
-Sometimes data are stored in company's database but we cannot direction run our model on that databases becauese if any fault occurs in database then websites/apps can be down.
+Sometimes data are stored in company's database but we cannot directily run our model on that databases becauese if any fault occurs in database then websites/apps can be down.
 In this case, We need to create data warehouse.
 From this data warehouse we fetch the data.
 <br>
-Sometimes data are stored in clustores (Big data) and in this case, we need to fetch data from there.
+Sometimes data are stored in clusters (Big data) and in this case, we need to fetch data from there.
 <br>
 <br>
 <b>3.
 Data preprocessing : </b>